 Please bring as much food and drink as you need.
 We’ll be arranging some communal meals but everyone will be asked to contribute to the cause.

 This is still early days as far as planning goes.
 I’ll fill out with more information as things develop.
-It will help us in our planning if we know who is coming; there is a sign-up sheet here – please use to to let us know if you plan to come.
+It will help us in our planning if we know who is coming; there is a sign-up sheet here – please use it to let us know if you plan to come.

 Last call – make your reservations for three days at an Adirondacks Camp right now!